Aurel300/docopt.hx/README.md

 }
 ```

+(The above code is also available in the `example/` directory with build instructions.)

 And that's it.
 Invoking the above code (compiled to a binary, e.g. using the `cpp` target) like so:

     ./naval ship Napoleon move 5 2 --speed=3